linuxl/Operation-System/homework1/report.md

     4  | 5.498 | 4.333 | 4.022
     8  | 4.551 | 4.013 | 2.413

+    **Analysis:**
+    1. When the array length reaches 2097152, the resource request and scheduling time of the multiprocess process is negligible, so the performance of the multiprocess program starts to exceed that of the single process.
+    2. Multi-threaded programs do not need to request additional resources compared to multi-processed programs so multi-threaded programs perform better than multi-processed programs.
+    3. Multi-threaded programs that do not use locks do not create a thread wait situation, so programs that do not use locks perform better than those that do.

 * **Array length: 4194304**
   Single process execution time: 12.48 (ms) the element number is: 20941.
   * multi-process and multi-threads execution time table list: